5. Spring IoC in Practice

 Public Class NunitTestSpringIocDemo2

-' the singleton factory
+' the singletons factory

 Private factory As XmlObjectFactory